Meet the Largest Snakes in North America and Discover Where They Live

 • Size: 4-7.5 feet

-• Range: Eastern U.S., with a range extending from the Pine Barrens of New Jersey through the coastal plains of North and South Carolina, into the mountains of western Virginia and eastern West Virginia, and further south into eastern Tennessee, southeastern Kentucky, and Alabama
+• Range: Eastern U.S., extending from the Pine Barrens of New Jersey through the coastal plains of North and South Carolina, into the mountains of Western Virginia and Eastern West Virginia, and further south into East Tennessee, Southeastern Kentucky, and Alabama.

 • Diet: Small mammals, birds, and their eggs

-Because they require large, undisturbed tracts of land to thrive, even small-scale habitat disruptions can harm local populations.
-Their nests and eggs are vulnerable to predators and human disturbance, and road mortality is a growing concern in areas where their habitat overlaps with expanding infrastructure.
-As a result, northern pine snakes are listed as a species of concern or protected in several states, such as New Jersey, where they receive legal protection.
+Because they require large, undisturbed tracts of land to thrive, even small-scale habitat disruptions can harm their populations.
+Their nests and eggs are vulnerable to predators and human disturbance.
+Road mortality is also a growing concern in areas where their habitat overlaps with expanding infrastructure.
+As a result, Northern pine snakes are listed as a species of concern or are protected in several states, such as New Jersey, where they receive legal protection.

 Large eastern diamondback rattlesnake